VIDEOP2R: Video Understanding from Perception to Reasoning: Experiment Set up

 \subsection{Implementation Details}

-The whole two-stage training is conducted on 8× NVIDIA A800 GPUs.
+The whole two-stage training is conducted on 8× NVIDIA A100 GPUs.
 For efficiency, we limit the video input to 16 frames at a resolution of 128 × 28 × 28 during training, where 28×28 denotes the patch size and 128 the number of patches.
 For the SFT stage, we use a batch size of 8 with gradient accumulation = 2.
 For the RL stage, we adopt a batch size of 56\footnote{To accelerate training, we integrate vLLM~\cite{kwon2023efficient} for sampling, assigning one GPU exclusively for sample generation and the remaining seven for model updates.}~(8 rollouts per sample).
+We use Claude 3.7 Sonnet for observation judgment to speed up the training process.
+We note that since video token processing dominates training time, the additional text-only judgment introduces little overhead: GRPO takes 16.5 hours for 1k steps, while \textsc{VideoP2R} takes 18 hours on the same hardware.

-We host Claude3.7 on the cloud for observation judgment to speed up the training process.
-During inference, we increase the number of frames and resolution to 32 and 256 × 28 × 28, respectively, and apply the decoding configuration~(top\_p = 0.001, temperature = 0.01) consistent with the Qwen2.5-VL official demo.
-During both training and inference, we adopt the same prompt~(\cref{fig:prompt_for_cot}) as in process-aware CoT generation, and use the prompt shown in \cref{fig:prompt_for_obser} for perception accuracy judment.
+During inference, we increase the number of frames and resolution to 32 and 256 × 28 × 28, respectively, and apply the decoding configuration~(top\_p = 0.001, temperature = 0.01) consistent with the Qwen2.5-VLA official demo.
+During both training and inference, we adopt the same prompt~(\cref{fig:prompt_for_cot}) as in process-aware CoT generation, and use the prompt shown in \cref{fig:prompt_for_obser} for perception accuracy judgment.